golemfactory/clay/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Clay Golem issue
 about: Clay Golem has been discontinued.
-For any issues concerning the new Golem, please visit: https://github.com/golemfactory/yagna/issues
+For any issues concerning the new Golem, please visit the golemfactory/yagna repository.
 title: ''
 labels: brass